-MLRO

-Your Ref : FIS Ref :
+MLRO Your Ref: FIS Ref:

 PRIVATE & CONFIDENTIAL - ADDRESSEE ONLY

 Dear

-Thank you for the disclosure of information you have provided under the provisions of (the Disclosure (Bailiwick of Guernsey) Law, 2007 or the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 as amended) concerning:-
+Thank you for the disclosure of information you have provided to (the Disclosure (Bailiwick of Guernsey) Law, 2007 or the Terrorism of Guernsey) Law, 2002 as amended) concerning:- 1

+XXXXXX XXXXXXX

 Your suspicions have been noted.

 Based upon the information provided you have consent to

-However, this consent does not release you from your obligation in respect of all future transactions on the account or arising from the relationship to comply with the relevant anti money laundering legislation and to have due regard to the Guernsey Financial Services Commission Handbook on the subject.
+However, this consent does not release you from your obligation transactions on the account or arising from the relationship to comp money laundering legislation and to have due regard to the Guerr Commission Handbook on the subject. ly with the relevant ant

 Thank you for your continued co-operation.

-Yours sincerely